fjarri-attic/oldi-hero-translation/en/000_front-matter.md

 # The hero stands alone

-And then Serpent's voice sounded:
+And then Serpent's voice rang out:

-"A mortal holds the sky with the gods.
+"A mortal holds up the sky with the gods.
 What of the titans then?"

 And he heard:

 "We are not needed.
 Never will the titans rise again.
 Their world is over.
-On one shoulder he holds the sky."
+On one shoulder alone he holds the sky."

-"Only the gods are needed?
-The Chronids?"
+"Are only the gods needed then?
+The Kronids?"

 "Neither are the gods needed.
 Gods too he overcomes.
-Unshackled he holds the sky, because he is the Power." **[or Force?]**
+Unshackled he holds the sky, because he is the Strength." **[or Force?]**

-And the Serpent croaked gloomily:
+And the Serpent rasped grimly:

-"Yes, now I know Hercules..."
+"Yes, now I know Heracles..."

-*- Y. Golosovker, "The Legend of Hercules"*
+*- Y. Golosovker, "The Legend of Heracles"*